phenopackets/phenopacket-schema/docs/protobuf.rst

 A short introduction to protobuf
 ================================

-Phenopackets schema uses protobuf, an exchange format developed in 2--8 by Google.
+Phenopackets schema uses protobuf, an exchange format developed in 2008 by Google.
 We refer readers to the excellent `Wikipedia page on Protobuf <https://en.wikipedia.org/wiki/Protocol_Buffers>`_ and to `Google's documentation <https://developers.google.com/protocol-buffers/>`_ for details.
 This page intends to get readers who are unfamiliar with protobuf up to speed with the main aspects of this technology that will be needed to understand the phenopackets-schema.

 Google initially develop Protocol Buffers (protobuf) for internal use, but now has provided a code generator for multiple languages under an open source license.
 In this documentation, we will demonstrate use of phenopackets-schema with Java, but all of the features are available in any of the lanugages that protobuf works with including C++ and Python. phenopackets-schema currently uses protobuf version 3.5.1 and we restrict our explanations to protobuf version 3 in this documentation.

-The major advantages of protobuf are that it is language -neutral, faster than many other schema languages such as XML and JSON, and can be simpler to use because of features such as automatic validation of data objects.
+The major advantages of protobuf are that it is language-neutral, faster than many other schema languages such as XML and JSON, and can be simpler to use because of features such as automatic validation of data objects.

 Protobuf forsees that data structures (called ** messages**) are defined in a definition file (with the suffix .proto) and compiled to generate code that is invoked by the sender or recipient of the data to encode/decode the data.